cal-cs184-student/hw-webpages-sp24-noah-ku/homework3.md

 ---
 ## Overview
-This is our third homework that focuses on rendering 3D models and lights.
+This project focuses on rendering 3D models and lights.
 We work with and render many different scenes including bunnies or spheres in a room.

 # Part 1: Ray Generation and Scene Intersection
-## Task 1: Generating Camera Rays
+## Generating Camera Rays

 To simulate a camera, we have to create a function that can generate rays.
 In computer graphics, rays are used to take a "snapshot" of the current angle of where the camera is looking.
 You start with the eye point that looks through an image plane, and the rays that are sent out are later used to check for intersections.
 When an intersection is detected, you can tell the camera that there is an object there and determine what it looks like depending on its lighting.